 Though the Woods SlimLine 2241 is designed for indoor use, it isn't recommended to be used with electronic devices.
 Televisions, computers, space heaters need surge protection in case of a power outage or other instance that causes a lot of power to run to the device.
 Not having this protection can cause permanent damage to your device.

-The three outlets have coverings to keep dust and grime for becoming trapped in and blocking them.
+The three outlets have coverings to keep dust and grime from becoming trapped in and blocking them.
 And it uses 10-gauge wiring to help keep the cord flexible and even in extreme heat or cold.
-This extension cord includes a standard one-year warranty, but also comes with lifetime access to Champion's customer support team.

 While this extension cord is 25 feet long, an acceptable length for using generators safely, other outdoor cords are double this length.
 Fifty feet cables make it easier to use power tools and landscaping tools more easily without being inhibited by length.
 Also, the Champion Power Equipment 48034 isn't recommended to be used indoors, especially with electronics because the cord tends to coil a bit, creating a tripping hazard, and the outlets aren't surge protected.